szymon-halik/asset-management-demo/README.md

 Open API schema is by default stored as .json file.
 If you want to convert it to .yaml please use [swagger editor](https://editor.swagger.io/).
 The same editor is a prefred way to validate the schema.

 ## Usage
-You can navigate through app with[HAL browser](https://sh-asset-management-demo.herokuapp.com/browser/index.html#/) or[swagger-ui](https://sh-asset-management-demo.herokuapp.com/swagger-ui/index.html?configUrl=/api-docs/swagger-config).
+You can navigate through app with [HAL browser](https://sh-asset-management-demo.herokuapp.com/browser/index.html#/) or [swagger-ui](https://sh-asset-management-demo.herokuapp.com/swagger-ui/index.html?configUrl=/api-docs/swagger-config).
 Standard CRUD operations are avaliable to play with an app.